CXwudi/personal-blog-source/content/posts/2024/my-zsh-setup/index.en.md

 # lightgallery: true # uncomment if using the better image shortcode
 ---

-Whether you're a developer or a system administrator, enhancing your command-line interface can significantly boost your productivity and make terminal tasks more enjoyable.

-Today, I'd like to share my own setup of Oh My Zsh + Powerlevel10k + some common plugins.
-This setup increases my productivity.
-Just take 10 minutes to read through this post, and you could have the same setup as mine. 😁
+This is my first time writing a tech blog post, sharing my own knowledge and experience.
+Today, I'd like to share my personal setup of Oh My Zsh + Powerlevel10k + some commonly used plugins.
+This setup has made my terminal experience more enjoyable, and I hope you can have the same delightful experience as I have. 😊

 <!--more-->